j-schreiber/js-guideline-package-architecture/metadata-types/lightning-component-bundle.md

 # Recommendation

-Only develop, test and deploy lightning web components in **unlocked packages**.
+Prefer **packaged** to develop, test and deploy LWC components.

 # Considerations

-- Lightning web components are regularly added to flexi pages and used in quick actions.
-Typically, a package should bring the component and the flexi page in unpackaged source should use it.
+- LWC components are regularly added to flexi pages and used in quick actions.
+- Typically, a package should contain the component and the flexi page in unpackaged source should "activate" it.

 # Links